Bilingual Story Time (Online) – Rainforests / Servas

 Hi, everyone!
 My name is Miss Haley, and I’m so happy you’re joining me today for bilingual story time at Fondulac District Library.
-Bilingual is a word that means more than one language, so that means we’ll be singing songs and reading books in English and Spanish today.
-Are you ready for some Lucha libre?
+Bilingual is a word that means more than one language, so that means we’ll be singing songs and reading books in English and Spanish today as we learn about rainforests.
+Are you ready?
 Let’s go! ¡Vamos!

 Song: Good Morning / Buenos dias